vigetlabs/craft-sidebartoggle/README.md

 ![Screenshot](resources/sidebar-toggle.gif)

+## Requirements

+This plugin requires Craft CMS 3.0.0-beta.23 or later.

 ## Installation

-To install Sidebar Toggle, follow these steps:
+To install the plugin, follow these instructions.

-1. Download & unzip the file and place the `sidebartoggle` directory into your `craft/plugins` directory
-1. Install plugin in the Craft Control Panel under Settings > Plugins
-1. The plugin folder should be named `sidebartoggle` for Craft to see it.
-GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-Sidebar Toggle works on Craft 2.4.x and Craft 2.5.x.
+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require viget/craft-sidebar-toggle

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Sidebar Toggle.